 Did you know that 25% of new employees decide to stay or leave an organisation in their first week?
-With a quarter of new employees choosing whether to stay or leave your business in the first week of employment, it’s important that businesses implement some key practices to motivate staff to stay onboard.
-A staff induction program is a way to integrate new employees into the company and help them understand the systems and procedures followed by the organisation.
-Induction training helps new employees settle down quickly in the new work environment, gives them a sense of belonging, and helps set them up for success.
+A quarter of new employees will choose whether to stay or leave your business in the first week of employment.
+Therefore, it’s important that businesses implement key practices to motivate staff to stay onboard.
+A staff induction program integrates new employees and helps them understand the systems and procedures followed by the organisation.
+In other words, induction training helps new employees settle into the new work environment, and gives them a sense of belonging.

-An induction program for new staff not only benefits a new employee, but it also provides a range of benefits back to your business, including:
+An induction program for new staff benefits a new employees.
+In addition, it provides a range of benefits back to your business, such as:

 - Saving time and money

 - Makes the new employee feel valued and respected

 - Minimises potential misunderstanding of guidelines, policies, and procedures